How to watch today's Trump impeachment trial live

 How can I watch?

 Various news networks and outlets will livestream the day's events.
-A number of broadcasters, including PBS and cable news channels Fox News, MSNBC, CNN and C-SPAN previously preempted regular programming to offer live broadcasts of the House debating the articles of impeachment, with the networks expected to do the same for the Senate trial on Tuesday.
+A number of broadcasters, including PBS and cable news channels Fox News, MSNBC, CNN and C-SPAN, have been preempting regular programming to offer live broadcasts.
 (Disclosure: CNET is a division of CBS Interactive, which is owned by ViacomCBS.)

-The Senate trial is set to kick off at 1 p.m.
-ET (10 a.m.
-PT) on Tuesday.
+The Senate trial is set every day except Sundays at 10 a.m.
+PT/1 p.m.
+ET.

 Who else has been impeached?